Cinzia Angelini is a writer, story artist and director who has worked in the animation industry for more than twenty-five years.

 The notoriety she gained from her development of the virtual studio and crew for Mila led to an invitation to speak at TEDx Trento in 2017, and then again at TEDx Vail in 2018.
 There she introduced her idea of bridging cultural diversity through the magic of animation.

-Cinzia’s limitless passion for animation is the force behind her wide spectrum of projects.
-Cinzia’s years as Director at the helm of a large international crew for “Mila,” combined with the experience she gained as animator and story artist on some of the biggest animated features of our time, gives her a unique ability to bring her irresistible feature “One Arrow at a Time” to life.
+Cinzia has an unbridled passion for all types of animation.
+Her years directing at the helm of the large international crew for “Mila,” combined with the experience she gained as animator and story artist on some of the biggest animated features of our time, give her a unique ability to work on a wide spectrum of projects.